vsolovyov/blog/content/migrations.md

 creating additional indexes, dropping old fields and indexes.
-In such cases I usually open postgres shell to a local DB, open a transaction and then I develop a migration like a code in a REPL. `BEGIN`, then create some columns, fill them with info, SELECT to check that it's all right.
-Nope, messed up some CASE in UPDATE and dropped like third of relevant information.
+In such cases I usually open postgres shell to a local DB, open a transaction and then I develop a migration like a code in a REPL. `BEGIN`, then create some columns, fill them with info, `SELECT` to check that it's all right.
+Nope, messed up some `CASE` in `UPDATE` and dropped like a third of relevant information.
 Not a problem, `ROLLBACK`, paste the working part and try again.

-In case of these automatic tools, after I did all that, I have to go read their quite massive documentation again, because I forgot some things, and port SQL to their syntax.
+In the case of these automatic tools, after I did all that, I have to go read their quite massive documentation again, because I forgot some things, and port SQL to their syntax.
 Or should I just drop into raw SQL now?
 What was the point of using the tool from the start?